List of Nashville Sounds seasons: Pacific Coast League (1998–2020)

 The Sounds played at Herschel Greer Stadium from 1978 to 2014.

 Nashville moved to the Triple-A Pacific Coast League (PCL) in 1998 following the disbandment of the American Association after the 1997 season.
 As an affiliate of the Pittsburgh Pirates, the Sounds reached the postseason for the first time in eight years when they qualified for the PCL playoffs by winning the American Conference Eastern Division title in 2003.
 They went on to win the American Conference title over the Albuquerque Isotopes, but they lost in the finals to the Sacramento River Cats.
-All told, Nashville incurred losing records in four out of seven seasons with Pittsburgh in which they had a 490–504 (.493) record, were 3–4 (.429) in their single postseason appearance, and had a composite record of 493–508 (.493).
+All told, Nashville incurred losing records in four out of seven seasons with Pittsburgh in which they went 490–504 (.493), were 3–4 (.429) in their single postseason appearance, and had a composite record of 493–508 (.493).

 The Sounds became an affiliate of the Milwaukee Brewers in 2005.
 That season, the team clinched the American Conference Northern Division title, won the conference title over the Oklahoma RedHawks, and swept the Tacoma Rainiers to win their only Pacific Coast League championship.
 They made a bid to repeat as PCL champions in 2006 with another division title, but they lost to the Round Rock Express in the conference series.
 The 2007 Sounds posted a league-leading 89–55 (.618) record, winning the division, but they were eliminated by New Orleans in the first round.
 The team experienced only four losing seasons in 10 years with the Brewers, including its all-time low of 57–87 (.396) in 2013.
 At the end of the affiliation with Milwaukee, the longest in team history, they had accumulated a 723–713 (.503) record, a 9–8 (.529) mark in postseason competition, and were 732–721 (.504) overall.

 Nashville joined the Oakland Athletics organization in 2015.
-The 2016 Sounds ended an eight-year playoff drought by clinching the American Conference Southern Division title with a league-best 83–59 (.585) record, but the postseason run ended with a loss to the Oklahoma City Dodgers in the conference series.
+The 2016 Sounds ended an eight-year playoff drought by clinching the American Conference Southern Division title with a league-best 83–59 (.585) record, but their postseason run ended with a loss to the Oklahoma City Dodgers in the conference series.
 Over four years with Oakland, Nashville's season record was 289–276 (.512), while they went 2–3 (.400) in their only playoff appearance, for a composite record of 291–279 (.511).

 The Sounds affiliated with the Texas Rangers in 2019.
 With the 2020 season being cancelled due to the COVID-19 pandemic before it began and Major League Baseball's restructuring of Minor League Baseball after the season, this became their only campaign as a Rangers affiliate.
-With Texas, Nashville had a 66–72 (.478) record, their lowest among all affiliations, and did not qualify for the playoffs.
+Nashville had a 66–72 (.478) record, their lowest among all affiliations, and did not qualify for the playoffs.